kodedile/SaveDataScripts/README.md

 # Known Limitations

 - developed for Windows systems
 - `save.bat` will only use the filename you specify.
-When running `save.bat NestedFolder/FileToSave`, `NestedFolder/` will be ignored.
+When running `save.bat NestedFolder/FileToSave`, the script will ignore `NestedFolder/`
 - `dropnload.bat` will not work if the file you are trying to load has spaces in its path
     - This will work: `C:\Users\USERNAME\Kura5_Builds\Save_Files\x86_0306_dev\FileToLoad.bok`
     - This will not work: `C:\Users\USERNAME\Kura5 Builds\Save Files\x86_0306_dev\FileToLoad.bok`

-#  Contact Information

-If you have any questions, comments, or complaints, contact @kodedile on [Twitter](https://twitter.com/kodedile) or [Github](https://github.com/kodedile)